fabiosantoscode/fabiosantoscode.github.io/index.md

 I'm a passionate software engineer and architect, specialising in node.js, React and distributed systems.

+If you want you can [hire me on upwork](https://www.upwork.com/fl/fabiosantos6).
+My hourly rate varies depending on the job.
+See below what I can do for you.

 I'm the [terser](https://github.com/terser-js/terser) project maintainer, and I accept more help.
 The project is funded by [a patreon page](https://www.patreon.com/fabiosantoscode).
 Would you like to contribute?

 Check out my [old blog posts](http://fabiosantoscode.blogspot.com/).